acidmasculinity/acidmasculinity.github.io/_source/men/duriesmith.md

 year: 2017
 ---

-Basically, Duriesmith attributes upswells of 'new war' and protest masculinities to a breakdown of the patriarchal bargain.
+Scholar of International Relations, David Duriesmith reexamines 'new war' in terms of the adoption of protest masculinities in response to breakdowns in patriarchal bargaining.